junxit/us-congress-bills-117/metadata.md

 - 2021-12-08 — The title of the measure was amended.
 Agreed to without objection.
 - 2021-12-09 — Received in the Senate.
 - 2022-05-25 — Read twice and referred to the Committee on Health, Education, Labor, and Pensions.
+- 2022-06-14 — Committee on Health, Education, Labor, and Pensions.
+Ordered to be reported without amendment favorably.
+- 2022-07-12 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Murray with an amendment in the nature of a substitute.
+Without written report.
+- 2022-07-12 — Committee on Health, Education, Labor, and Pensions.
+Reported by Senator Murray with an amendment in the nature of a substitute.
+Without written report.
+- 2022-07-12 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 443.